yiyangshen/COMP30022-DocMcStuffins/docs/week9/test_plan.md

 # Test Plan

 ## Overview
-Our main testing workflow is divided into 4 major stage: unit testing through Postman, integration testing through Jest, CI, and CD.
+Our main testing workflow is divided into 4 major stages: unit testing through Postman, integration testing through Jest, CI, and CD.
 Each stage of the testing plan is dependent on the previous stages — for example, it is not possible to complete CI without having successfully completed integration testing throughout Jest before-hand.
 Furthermore, we also did end-to-end testing to supplement all the previous 4 stages.

 ## Unit testing using Postman